KedarPanchal/GIMP-AI-Inpainting/README.md

 * When using this plug-in for the first time, the generation may take longer than usual as the AI model is being downloaded from the internet.
 * If you encounter stutters or slow-downs during the generation process, be sure to close out any unused applications and/or ensure the `CPU Offloading` parameter is enabled in the plug-in UI.
     * This plug-in runs the AI model on your local machine, meaning that it is resource-intensive during the generation process.
 Stable Diffusion XL—the model used in this plug-in—is a hefty one, requiring at least 8GB of VRAM in conjunction with 12 GB of RAM, or at least 16GB of unified memory, to run smoothly.
+* The plug-in only preserves the transparency of unmasked transparent pixels, meaning that any transparent pixels (even partially transparent ones) within the masked area will still retain the added background color described earlier.
 ## Development Specifications
 ---
 [Back to top](#table-of-contents)